cis399-2019-team/defaultName/final/proposal.md

 ### General Description

-- Implement, manage, and create mail accounts for each individual user using chron and puppet logic.
+- Implement, manage, and create mail accounts for each individual user using chron and puppet jobs

 ### Goals